I was born Michael Woodhead on Monday, 7 April 1947, at 2:40 p.m. in the township of Rawtenstall, Lancashire, England.

 Over the years, I've also developed my other talents as a singer, lyricist, composer, arranger, musician, photographer, artist, actor, producer, director, instructor, and publisher.

-When not writing, I work part time as an offset printer.
+When not writing, I work temporary part-time as an offset printer.
 As interesting and challenging as my other abilities are, my first loves have always been writing and composing.

 After I heard the Beatles sing I Wanna Hold Your Hand on the radio in 1964, I started to write lyrics.
 As soon as I could, I acquired my first six-stringed guitar, and began to set my lyrics to music.
 Later, I switched to a twelve-stringed instrument.
 Now, fifty-odd years later, I've written close to 1000 songs.